kolenaIO/kolena/docs/metrics/geometry-matching.md

 </center>

-Let's take a look at another example with multiple classes: `Apple` and `Banana`.
+Let's take a look at another example with multiple classes, `Apple` and `Banana`:

 ![example 2](../assets/images/metrics-matcher-example2.png)